 - Fixing the tractor.

 - Help with installing the fencing around the property.

 - Cutting and removing trees.

-All of those tasks required me finding someone who could either help me or do them for me.
+All of those tasks required me to find someone who could either help me or do them for me.
 Some of them cost me money, some people helped with freely.
 Either way, I had to plan around others, make time for their schedules, and work at their pace.